If you are considering taking the leap into becoming a HVAC technician then learning more about the HVAC apprenticeship program process is important.

 Probably the least popular option, but the one that might be the most effective.
 There is a shortage of trades people out there and most HVAC companies are probably hiring and looking for skilled people who want to get their career started!

-A HVAC apprentice will shadow a more experienced HVAC professional on jobs.
+An HVAC apprentice will shadow a more experienced HVAC professional on different jobs.
 Depending on the level of apprenticeship you have reached will determine the amount of work you will do on that job.

-As a beginner you would mostly be watching what the more experienced technician does.
+- As a beginner you would mostly be watching what the more experienced technician does when fixing heating and air conditioning systems.
 You may help hand them tools and do some basic cleaning of various components.
+It is a great way to see how they handle customers and manage their day to day duties.

-As you move on through the program you will be able to tackle more projects like basic maintenance and servicing needs.
+- As you move on through the program you will be able to tackle more projects like basic maintenance and servicing needs.
+You may then work on the heating and air conditioning units in small ways like minor technical fixes or troubleshooting.

-Once you have been apprenticing for a while you will then start to do more of the work with your mentor watching over you and checking up on your work.
+- Once you have been apprenticing for a while you will then start to do more of the work with your mentor watching over you and checking up on your work.
+At this stage you may also beginning learning more about refrigerations systems as well if that is something you are interested in doing.

 Beating The Competition